-CIMARRON MUNICIPAL SCHOOLS recognizes that nothing in the IDEA prevents a parent from requesting an evaluation when their child has a discipline issue or is at risk of not succeeding in school, even after the parent has previously revoked consent for the provision of special education and related services.
+CIMARRON MUNICIPAL SCHOOLS recognizes that nothing in the IDEA prevents a parent from requesting an evaluation when their child has a discipline issue or is at risk of not succeeding in school, even after the parent has previously revoked consent for the provision of without disabilities who engage in comparable behaviors consistent with paragraph (d)(2) of this section. special education and related services.
 (See 73 Fed.
 Reg.
-73014 (December 1, 2008))

-conducted in an expedited manner.

-- (ii) Until the evaluation is completed, the child remains in the educational placement determined by school authorities, which can include suspension or expulsion without educational services. - (iii) If the child is determined to be a child with a disability, taking into consideration information from the evaluation conducted by the agency and information provided by the parents, the agency must provide special education and related services in accordance with this part, including the requirements of §§ 300.530 through 300.536 and section 612(a)(1)(A) of the Act.
+73014 (December 1, 2008)) (2) (i) If a request is made for an evaluation of a child during the time period in which the child is subjected to disciplinary measures under §300.530, the evaluation must be conducted in an expedited manner. (ii) Until the evaluation is completed, the child remains in the educational placement determined by school authorities, which can include suspension or expulsion without educational services. (iii) If the child is determined to be a child with a disability, taking into consideration information from the evaluation conducted by the agency and information provided by the parents, the agency must provide special education and related services in accordance with this part, including the requirements of §§ 300.530 through 300.536 and section 612(a)(1)(A) of the Act.
 (Authority: 20 U.S.C.
 1415(k)(5))